zzhikai/tp/docs/UserGuide.md

 ---
 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Shows you a message explaining how to access the help page.

 Format: `help`